kmfu/kmfu.github.io/_posts/2023-10-05-IROS-Workshop-Poster-Presentation-2.md

 ---

 ### Topic: Walnut Detection Through Deep Learning Enhanced by Multispectral Synthetic Images
-The accurate identification of walnuts within orchards brings forth a plethora of advantages, pro- foundly amplifying the efficiency and productivity of walnut orchard management.
+The accurate identification of walnuts within orchards brings forth a plethora of advantages, profoundly amplifying the efficiency and productivity of walnut orchard management.
 In this study, we present a novel approach to improve walnut detection efficiency, utilizing YOLOv5 trained on an enriched image set that incorporates both real and synthetic RGB and NIR images.